-Several conditions can cause nausea, including stress, anxiety, infections, motion sickness, and many more.
+Several conditions can cause nausea, including stress, anxiety, infections, and motion sickness.
 Occasional temporary nausea is also common but typically not cause for concern.

 Nausea is a sensation that makes a person feel they need to vomit.
 Sometimes, individuals with nausea do vomit, but not always.